Tom Benson: Early career

 Benson was born in New Orleans, Louisiana, to Thomas Milton Benson Sr. and Carmen Pintado.
-After graduating from St. Aloysius in 1944, he went to enlist in the US Navy at the end of World War II in 1945.
+After graduating from St. Aloysius now known as Brother Martin in 1944, he went to enlist in the US Navy at the end of World War II in 1945.
 After the war ended, he went to study accounting at Loyola University New Orleans before dropping out in 1948.
 He then went to work as a car salesman at Cathey Chevrolet in New Orleans.

 In 1956, he moved to San Antonio to try and revive a poorly performing dealership; he was granted a 25 percent interest in the dealership for his efforts.
 In 1962, he became full owner of Tom Benson Chevrolet.
 He was the owner of several automobile dealerships in the Greater New Orleans and San Antonio areas.
 Benson became wealthy by investing profits from his automobile dealerships in local banks.
 He eventually purchased several small Southern banks and formed Benson Financial, which he sold to Norwest Corporation in 1996.